networknt/light-doc/content/en/tutorial/oauth/start.md

 https://github.com/networknt/light-oauth2/tree/master/client/docker

 You can manually build these images one by one per service or leverage [light-bot][] dockerhub task to release all services to docker hub together.
-For each release of light platform, we will push these service to networknt docker hub.
+For each release of Light, we will push these service to networknt docker hub.
 You can start these services with the following commands.

 ```